 Here are just a few stories of people I know or have spoken to who have experienced allergies for the first time in later life.

 Don, 70 years old and never had an allergy in his life

-Don worked as a builder and decorator.
+Don (my Dad) worked as a builder and decorator all his life.
 He had a fairly active career involving heavy work and long days.
-Suddenly, in his late 60s his skin is so sensitive he now has to think about which washing powder to use and which shower gel and soap will not aggravate his skin.
+He also played football and refereed well local matches well into his 60s.
+Suddenly, in his late 60s, his skin became so sensitive he now has to think about which washing powder to use and which shower gel and soap will not aggravate his skin.
 He can no longer eat peanut butter for his lunch every day because his body has decided enough is enough.
-Luckily for Don he recognised the symptoms (probably, being my Dad he couldn’t really fail not to) and has been able to get to a situation where he can tolerate his most favourite of all foods occasionally and does not have a serious allergy.
+Luckily for Don he recognised the symptoms (probably, being my Dad he couldn’t really fail not to) and has been able to get to a situation where he can tolerate his most favourite of all foods occasionally and does not have a serious peanut allergy.
 After years of watching me suffer with hives, eczema and painful itchy skin he suddenly has it himself; he has a new understanding of the years of suffering me and my sister went through and is learning what triggers his outbreaks.